Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

         # https://github.com/akhileshns/heroku-deploy
         uses: akhileshns/heroku-deploy@v3.12.12
         with:
           heroku_api_key: ${{ secrets.HEROKU_API_KEY }}
           heroku_app_name: "<PROJECT-NAME>"
           heroku_email: "<EMAIL-ADDRESS>"
           healthcheck: "https://<PROJECT-NAME>.herokuapp.com/healthcheck"
           rollbackonhealthcheckfailed: true
 ```

 GitHub Actions workflows have to adhere to a specific syntax.
 And explaining the syntax is a bit out of context of this article.
-So, you can refer to the [official docs][GitHub Actions Syntax] for info to learn about the syntax.
+So, you can refer to the [official docs][github actions syntax] for info to learn about the syntax.

 That said, let's understand how we can customize our workflow.